PrajwalNeupane/Gauge-Theory-Simulation/README.md

-Here’s a sample README for your quantum gauge theory simulation project:

----

 # **Quantum Gauge Theory Simulation**

 This project simulates a 1+1d 𝑍2 gauge theory with staggered fermionic matter, inspired by Quantum Electrodynamics (QED).
 The goal is to explore the dynamics of electron and positron systems on a lattice, implemented on a quantum computing platform.